 BSD_Bow Tie Leggings Shorts_12M-10.pdf

-This will automatically sort your patterns by designer.
+This will automatically sort your patterns by the designer.
 Want to sew that new pattern you picked up by Seaside Notions?
-Want to make an awesome handbag from Swoon?
-All their patterns will be together for your choosing.
+Looking to make an awesome handbag from Swoon?
+All of their patterns will be together for your choosing.
 I also find putting the size range in the file name super helpful.
-I have two little ones on the small end of the size ranges.
+Im my house I have two little ones on the small end of the size ranges.
 If I want to sew something for my baby, but the pattern only goes down to size 2T, then I will know that it won’t work for her without even having to open up the file.
 Side note… some of you may notice there are no BSD patterns listed in my folders.
 That’s because their awesomeness needs a whole folder all to their own.
-Ha ha!
+Haha!
 All kidding aside, I like to keep my business files separate.

 Because I love you, I’ll give you a download for my file structure (sorry, no pdf’s included.
 You’ll have to buy them from all those awesome pattern designers).
 Feel free to customize it how you want.
 Click here for a free download to get you started.

-So those of you that have been sewing PDF patterns for awhile, what are you favorite tips when it comes to organizing pdf sewing patterns?
+So those of you that have been sewing PDF patterns for awhile, what are your favorite tips when it comes to organizing pdf sewing patterns?
 Let me know in the comments.